hmuchalski/OChem/syllabus-ay21-22-su.md

 | :--------- | :-------------- |
 | Daily Preps | Due at 11:59 pm the night before class.
 The deadline will not be extended. |
 | IPs | Due on the last day of Summer Intersession but there is a limit of how many you can submit for grading per week.
 If you plan to submit IP for grading, start early so you can act on the feedback. |

+### Instructor availability and message responses

+You have a right and the responsibility to ask a question about anything you don't fully understand, at any time.
+To ask me questions, you can use email, zoom office hours, or appointments.

+I do not always respond to all messages immediately because I have to prioritize a number of tasks throughout the week that make demands on my time; and I do not leave my email open all day.
+I typically respond to email **once per day** in the late afternoon.
+If you send a message on a weekday (Monday through Friday) before 3:00 pm PT, it will get a **same-day response**.
+Messages sent after 3:00pm on Fridays or on the weekends will get a response **no later than the following Monday afternoon**.

 ### Technology issues when submitting work